 1) How would you describe your textile work as it currently is being made?

 My current processes are screen printing and patchwork.
 I create functional objects - pillows, bags, jewelry, tee shirts.
 My screen printed fabrics use images drawn from various sources - some recent collections are inspired by scientific imagery, office supplies, and my trip to Japan.
 In general, I'm interested in color, geometry, and abstraction.
 I try to bring a sense of adventure into my pieces through the use of bright colors, contrasts, and hopefully a sense of humor.
 My patchwork pieces evolved out of a desire to use every scrap of fabric that I create.
-I couldn't bring myself to throw away the tiny bits, so I created a whole new collection to work with them.
+I couldn't bring myself to throw away the tiny bits, so I

 2) List some of your inspiration for your current work